beneslami/Hash_Table/README.md

 On other side, the client receives a control message from server, parses it and figures out that there is a data in a shared memory region with **key** value.
 So, it collects the data and according to parsed control message, it adds the data to its local table.

 Note that, only ADD op-code needs shared memory region, because the table is synchronized at the beginning of running the client.

+It is also worth mentioning that while the client only prints data just for demonstration purposes, the concept of data synchronization using IPC mechanisms can easily be extended to real-life systems.